Latex Mattresses

 Regular rotation is required and mattress may be quite heavy.

-No sleep trial.
+No risk-free sleep trial.

 Great For Hot Sleepers